Gigaspaces/xap-docs/site/content/xap/12.2/dev-java/session-based-messaging-api.markdown

  }
 }
 ```
-{{% /tab   %}}
+{{%/tab%}}

-{{%tab "  EventSession "%}}
+{{%tab "EventSession"%}}
 The session-based API defines an entity called `EventSession` -- a stateful registration service that is used to register/un-register listeners to the space.
-The `EventSession` is created using the `EventSessionFactory`, and configured using the `EventSessionConfig` entity.
+The `EventSession` is created using the `space.newDataEventSession` method, and configured using the `EventSessionConfig` entity.

 The `EventSessionConfig` can be configured using: <br>
 - A specific API  <br>